 What’s involved in buying a home that isn’t built yet?
-Before you accept common misconceptions, New Home Inc has answers to 14 most frequently asked questions (FAQs) for buying a new construction home.
+Before you accept common misconceptions, New Home Inc has answers to the top asked questions for buying New Construction.

 1. What are my choices for a new construction home?
 Do I start right from the beginning or choose one that’s under construction or already built?